Fiat Ducato: Alfa Romeo AR6

-The Alfa Romeo AR6 was a badge engineered Ducato sold by Alfa Romeo on the Italian market only, as a replacement for the Alfa Romeo Romeo.
-It was available in two different wheelbase lengths, and as a passenger van, commercial van or pick-up truck.
+The Alfa Romeo AR6 was a badge-engineered Ducato sold by Alfa Romeo on the Italian market only, as a replacement for the Alfa Romeo Romeo.
+It was available in two different wheelbase lengths, and as a passenger van, commercial van, or pick-up truck.
 It was also the final commercial vehicle sold by Alfa Romeo.
-The Alfa Romeo brand model was produced in the Sevel Campania plant (former ARVECO – Alfa Romeo Industrial Vehicles) of Pomigliano d'Arco, Naples until 1 January 1986 when Alfa Romeo dropped out of the commercial vehicle business entirely.
+The Alfa Romeo AR6 was produced in the Sevel Campania plant (formerly owned by ARVECO – Alfa Romeo Industrial Vehicles) of Pomigliano d'Arco, Naples, until 1 January 1986, when Alfa Romeo dropped out of the commercial vehicle business entirely.
 Production of the Fiat Ducato continued in the same plant until 1994 when it was closed.

 Citroën C25

 The Citroën C25 was a 2.5 tonne capacity van (hence the name C25) produced from October 1981 until 1993.
 The C25 succeeded the dated corrugated Citroën Type H post war one tonne van.
 The C25's engines are transversely mounted; the petrol one is a Peugeot 504 unit whilst the diesel one is from the Citroën CX diesel.
 Both units are coupled to a Citroën gearbox.

 In February 1982, the range was extended to include a pick-up truck and a minibus.
 In 1991, the C25 series 2 was launched with an enlarged grille.
 In 1994, the C25 was replaced by the Jumper.